tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 Procedures for submitting other types of data to the API are documented on a per-endpoint basis.

 ## Authenticating Requests
 The authentication requirement for each endpoint varies.
-If authentication is required, an Authorization header must be provided as described in [Authentication](./Authentication.md).
+If authentication is required, authorization must be provided as described in [Authentication](./Authentication.md).

 ### Request Authorization
 Some API endpoints require a paid subscription.
 If a request is made to a paid feature that is not available, a `403 Forbidden` response will be returned.